The Best Universal Remotes For 2025

 So what about those of you who like the idea of a universal remote, but want the most basic thing possible without any the extras?

-Well if that’s the case then this is the one to go with.
-Now admittedly, there’s not really a lot to talk about with this one since like the title suggested, it’s the most basic.
+Well if that’s the case then this is a good one to go with.
+Now admittedly, there’s not really a lot to talk about with this one since like the title suggested, it’s simple.

 However that’s also something to admire about the GE 34457 because simply put, it just works.
 There’s no quirky menus or fancy processes you have to go through.